noders-team/canton-dev-fund/proposals/go-sdks-by-noders.md

 This proposal requests retroactive funding for three infrastructure contributions already delivered to the Canton ecosystem, as well as additional support for ongoing maintenance, compatibility, security audit and remediation, production hardening, and ecosystem adoption as Canton, DAML-LF, and related APIs evolve.

 This proposal explicitly asks the Committee to recognize the value of the work that has **already been delivered and adopted**.
 We are requesting a total of **2,260,000 CC (including 160,000 CC audit fee)**, structured across four milestones: retroactive recognition of delivered infrastructure (M1: 700,000 CC), ongoing maintenance and compatibility (M2: 300,000 CC), a dedicated security audit and remediation cycle (M3: 560,000 CC), and production hardening with ecosystem adoption support (M4: 700,000 CC).
-Payment for M1 (31%) is requested upon approval, as it reflects retroactive funding for work already delivered.
-Payments for M2-M4 (69%) would be made upon completion and acceptance of each respective milestone.
+Payment for M1 (31%) is requested upon grant approval, as it reflects retroactive funding for work already delivered.
+Payments for M2 and M3 are made upon completion and acceptance of each milestone.
+M4 is paid incrementally: 100,000 CC per Featured App upon each app's mainnet deployment (up to 5 apps), plus 200,000 CC upon completion of the full milestone.

 The delivered work consists of: